-You release Chirpy Thoughts Ltd trading as Splatter Make & KHY from all claims, damages and causes of action or liabilities which may arise as a result of your preparation, storage and consumption of food, except if solely due to our negligence.
+You release KHY Sewing School from all claims, damages and causes of action or liabilities which may arise as a result of your preparation, storage and consumption of food, except if solely due to our negligence.

 Without exception, you will indemnify and hold us and our employees harmless from all responsibility for any loss of personal property whilst at The Studio or for any injuries or damages you sustain, or that anyone affiliated with or connected with you in any way may sustain, in connection with or resulting directly or indirectly from your preparation of meals and use of machinery, save where such injuries or damages arise as a result of our negligence.

 Our liability to you shall not exceed the total price charged for any sessions/classes booked.
 Nothing in these terms and conditions excludes our liability to you for personal injury or death caused by our negligence.
-Children between the ages of 2-16 years of age may only attend Children specific Easy to Learn lessons.
-All children aged 16 years and over are able to attend a regular adult lessons, and must be supervised by an adult at all times.
+Children between the ages of 7-15 years of age may only attend children-specific lessons.
+All children aged 16 years and over are able to attend a regular adult lesson and must be supervised by an adult at all times.

-Please make us aware of any food allergies by completing the required form so teachers and staff are aware.
+Please make us aware of any food allergies by completing the required form.

-This policy was adopted by: Chirpy Thoughts Limited
+This policy was adopted by: KHY Sewing School

 To be reviewed: